 “Whiplash” is the term for a neck injury resulting from a rapid and forceful back-and-forth movement of the neck, similar to the movement of a whip.
-It can occur in situations such as a vehicle accident (especially a rear-end crash), a sports accident, a slip-and-fall accident, or an incident of assault.
+It often occurs in situations such as a vehicle accident (especially a rear-end crash).

 According to medical estimates, there are about 120,000 cases of whiplash each year in the US.
 People who have sustained this injury suffer from health complaints that cannot be ignored such as neck pain and headaches.
 In some of these cases conditions can be chronic.

 A whiplash injury requires medication and related treatments.
 In addition, it may result in missed work, disruption of activities, and changes in lifestyle.
 For people who have sustained this injury in an accident caused by someone else, obtaining compensation will greatly help with their expenses.

 However, whiplash symptoms may not immediately manifest themselves after an accident, and this can affect a victim’s claim.
 It is therefore important for accident victims to know about whiplash and how to effectively claim compensation for it.